wp-plugins/spam-master/readme.txt

 * Spam Master allows you to view a week of blocked registrations (date and email) and export the data as csv file.
 Data gets auto-deleted after 7 days to keep your database light
 * IMPORTANT: Free Version only protects you from hotmail, msn, live and outlook spam
 * IMPORTANT: Full Version requires paid RBL license to work and protects you from thousands of spam sources
+* Spam Master (experimental) optionally includes the famous Google reCAPTCHA.
+Easy to activate and to implement on Wordpress native or Buddypress registrations
+* Spam Master (experimental) optionally includes Honeypot registration fields for Wordpress and Buddypress

 [Full Protection License Link](http://wordpress.techgasp.com/spam-master/)